sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 ### Objectives ###
 In this module, you will see how to:

-- Create a CI build for the application in VSTS
+- Create a CI build for the Xamarin cross platform application in VSTS
 - Analyze test results for a build
 - Log rich bugs from test failures
 - Trigger a build by committing code to the repo